Free Electone sheet music and registration data for 何日再相見.

 - I did a “dirty” trick here.
 Because of the arpeggio, I couldn’t play any lush chords.
 To overcome this, I programmed one pedal voice to include strings i.e. strings with individual AWM layers detuned to form a chord.
 In my registrations, these voices are called Gaao Yam.
 You know, as in 九陰真經, one of the supreme manuals in the Condor Trilogy.

-- Joseph Koo compositions in the 80s are pretty standard in structure, and that’s always some sort of strings lead-in before the chorus.
+- Joseph Koo compositions in the 80s are pretty standard in structure, with there always some sort of strings lead-in before the chorus too.
 In this case, it’s Registration 7 and I’m aware I could have “under” programmed the Spiccato strings.
 I personally prefer it to be softer but if you think the excitement is lacking, just jack up the brilliance.

 - About the choir sounds … Like what I mentioned in my notes for Pegasus Fantasy Ver.
 Omega, there’s sadly no proper S-female choir aah sound on the Electone Stagea.
 If you find my settings to be too … shrieking, or detached, please fiddle with effects and brilliance, and reverb.

-- After completing recording, I realised that the S-Pi Pa sound in Registration 12 ought to be played with the left footswitch pre-activated, then slowly released.
+- After finishing my recording, I realised that the S-Pi Pa sound in Registration 12 ought to be played with the left footswitch pre-activated, then slowly released.
 Done correctly, this allows the strumming to slowly fade in.
 Please experiment!
 (Remember to activate the footswitch first)